stewdio/blackswan/README.md

 CONTROLS
 ------------------------------------------------------------------------

+- Hitting spacebar to play should also remove the load play button and enable controls.

+- I hate not being able to full-screen BEFORE hitting play when freshly loaded. maybe kill the central play button.

 - style the new LOAD button. pulses like regular play butto, maybe an ease-in-out slow bounce and glow?? fade out on hide(). size needs to be BIG. and maybe relative to viewport size.